Frequently Asked Questions

 We wish to have a core group of colours that will satisfy a broad spectrum of tastes.
 As time goes on we may bring out different colour ranges.
 Generally it is easier and more economical for the factory to work with fewer colours which we prefer.

-The chances are that your mat still contains PVC, an environmentally damaging plastic.
-Also many of the other plastic and rubber mats need high energy consumming production methods.
+The chances are that your mat may contain PVC, an environmentally damaging plastic, or some other form of plastic.
+Many of the other plastic and rubber mats use/need high energy consummtion for their production methods.
+Plastic in any form we regard as paradoxical for yoga when there are now alternatives.
 There is however much change afoot in the yoga mat world with increased demand for non-plastic goods.
-We have not yet found any supplier of Yoga mats that conform to our sense & standards of ecology.

 How long will my ecoYoga mat last?